 When kids play, they are truly living in the moment.
-They are open to possibility.
-They focus all their senses on what they see, hear, smell and touch.
+They are open to possibilities.
+They focus all their senses on what they see, hear, smell, and touch.
 And when we hold back from directing them, there are many benefits – for us, as well as them.

 Following our children in play by letting them lead what happens is actually a kind of mindfulness practice useful for us as parents too.

 Mindful play creates a space where we, as parents, can:

 - See what is holding our children's fascinations, and perhaps muse why

 - Delight in our children as they are, noticing what we enjoy and love about them in particular

 - A time to shake off our adult responsibilities for a while and indulge in fun and laughter

 - Respite from urgency, of needing to direct your child through the daily schedule